gugarosa/nalp/README.md

 ### Models

 Each neural network architecture is defined in this package.
-From naïve RNNs to BiLSTMs, you can use whatever suits your needs.
+From naïve RNNs to BiLSTMs, from GANs to TextGANs, you can use whatever suits your needs.

-### Neurals

-The neurals package provides simple or complex implementations using Tensorflow.
-You can choose straightforward examples using the Simple class or more advanced customization methods using the Complex class.

 ### Utils

 This is a utility package.
 Common things shared across the application should be implemented here.
 It is better to implement once and use as you wish than re-implementing the same thing over and over again.

+### Wrappers

+The wrappers package provides standard, custom or adversarial implementations using Tensorflow.
+You can choose straightforward examples using the StandardWrapper class, more advanced customization methods using the CustomWrapper class or adversarial-based implementations using the AdversarialWrapper class.

 ---